Table of Contents

 This is a relatively common chargeback that often comes about when customers don’t read or fail to understand the merchant’s cancellation policy.

-Many consumers believe they are entitled to a refund of any unused services or time as soon as they submit a cancel request, but not every purchase agreement works that way.
+Many customers believe they are entitled to a refund of any unused services or time as soon as they submit a cancellation request, but not every purchase agreement works that way.

 True fraud can cause this chargeback when fraudsters take over customer accounts, purchase goods or services, and leave the cardholder stuck with the bill.
 When the cardholder recovers their account and cancels services, they will be expecting an immediate refund.